WhisperingChaos/DockerLocalBuild/README.md

 ### Installing

-Assumes GNU "make" has already been installed.
-This makefile was developed using GNU "make" Version 3.81 within an Ubuntu 12.04 environment.
+Assumes GNU "make" and "bash" have already been installed.
+This makefile was developed using GNU make version 3.81, GNU bash version 4.2.25(1)-release within an Ubuntu 12.04 environment.
 + Copy the provided ["makefile"](https://github.com/WhisperingChaos/DockerLocalBuild/blob/master/makefile) to either an existing or newly created Root Resource Directory.
 + Copy the ["script"](https://github.com/WhisperingChaos/DockerLocalBuild/tree/master/scripts) directory and its contents to the Root Resource Directory.
 + Copy the template ["Component"](https://github.com/WhisperingChaos/DockerLocalBuild/blob/master/Component) file to the Root Resource Directory.